microsoft/vscode-docs/docs/python/environments.md

 You can switch environments at any time; switching environments helps you test different parts of your project with different interpreters or library versions as needed.

 The **Python: Select Interpreter** command displays a list of available global environments, conda environments, and virtual environments.
-(See [Where the extension looks for environments](#where-the-extension-looks-for-environments) in a later section for details, including the distinctions between these types of environments.)
+(See the [Where the extension looks for environments](#where-the-extension-looks-for-environments) section for details, including the distinctions between these types of environments.)
 The following image, for example, shows several Anaconda and CPython installations along with a conda environment and a virtual environment (`env`) that's located within the workspace folder:

 ![List of interpreters](images/environments/interpreters-list.png)